 Some other tools: healthcarebluebook.com (gives a “fair price” based on your location); fairhealth.org (price information for consumers and businesses); Guroo, which is funded by and uses information from, the insurance industry, also has one price for your locale.
 We are not fond of the “one number” solution, because it does not seem actionable to us: Can you go into the MRI provider and say “Guroo says the average price in New York is $504, so I’d like that price”?
 Probably not.

 Several others, like MDSave.com, have prices, and talk about transparency.
 But remember, a place like MDSave, a venture-funded company, will almost certainly be charging more than a cash rate — because they have to pay back the venture capitalists who funded them.
 Also, many of the online resources will ask for your email and other information; if so, it’s possible that they plan to charge you or somehow reap a commission-type payment for sending you to a certain provider.
+And do you really want to give up your email to someone online?

 With online shopping resources, some rules of thumb: